angular-fullstack/generator-angular-fullstack/docs/01_Getting_Started/04_Project_Overview.md

 ## Project Overview

-What follows is an overfiew of the files/folders in your newly generated project.
+What follows is an overview of the files/folders in your newly generated project.

 ### Project Root